 There is a postmodern theology.
 Although the term 'postmodern' might be overused, it still mean something.
 Modernity has passed.
 Not all elements of modernism has left us, just as not all of Medieval left Enlightenment Europe, or tribal/traditional culture left the developed Asian countries of today.
 Yet, postmodernity has arrived.
 Whenever the overarching, over-confident meta-narrative … Continue reading Theology in the 21st Century

 People today often identify themselves as spiritual but not religious.
 Of course much can be said of the actual definitions of being 'spiritual' and 'religious', but in general, people take that by being spiritual but not religious means they do not need to associate themselves with an organised religious body.
-My reading of various sources seem to cause me to conclude that this is a necessary reaction towards the religious institution or organised religion in the postmodern age, by people who reject the institution due to their ‘modern’ outlook and modus operandi.
-Like many others, I have become convicted that … Continue reading Spiritual but not Religious?
+My reading of various sources … Continue reading Spiritual but not Religious?